-You can pull up gas estimates based on mileage, and plot out wether you’re renting an RV, driving your own, hopping AirBnBs or hotels, etc. How much are you planning on for food – are you bringing your own, or planning on eating out?
-There are plenty of great options for traveling on a budget, from eating out family-style (only waters, no kids meals) to exploring the many free places vs. a big trip to Disney.
+You can pull up gas estimates based on mileage, and plot out whether you’re renting an RV, driving your own, hopping AirBnBs or hotels, etc. How much are you planning on for food – are you bringing your own, or planning on eating out?
+There are plenty of great options for traveling on a budget, from eating out family-style (only water, no kids meals) to exploring the many free places vs. a big trip to Disney.
 And hey, if it IS Disney that’s on your radar, nail down that budget now, and be sure to include some extra fluff money for random incidentals that may crop up.

 Once you have your budget, work backward – how much do you need to set aside each week?
 Break it down into what you can set aside on a daily or weekly basis to have that money saved up.

 More Reading: Fun things to do in Duluth Minnesota with your family.

 Crowdsource – Ask Friends!

 Our Florida Road Trip with Let’s Travel Family Jill and Tony.
 Friends can help you decide all the details.